8kto/useful-info-for-travelers-in-Aktau/couchsurfing.md

 ## Accomodation
-Most cheapest option — to rent an apartment from private owners (although we doubt you can get cheapest price than in hostel but more space).
-Its possible to do at district 11, nearby building 24 ([on a map](http://www.aktau-business.com/gmap/?coord=43.656152,51.152505&z=17&t=k)).
-Usually there is a crowd of noisy women that rents apartments for locals (you have to ask them for accommodation straight on the street, better ask your Russian/Kazakh-speaking friend to help you).
+The cheapest option to rent an apartment from private owners (although we doubt you can get cheaper price than a hostel but maybe more space).
+It's possible to do at district 11, nearby building 24 ([on a map](http://www.aktau-business.com/gmap/?coord=43.656152,51.152505&z=17&t=k)).
+Usually there is a noisy crowds of women that rents an apartments for locals (you have to ask them for accommodation straight on the street (not any office), better ask your Russian/Kazakh-speaking friend to help you).

 1. Mini-hostel (1500-3000 KZT per person)
     - mobile phone num: +77013334442, +77753631907